AzeemBilal/Ai266-spring22/README.md

 | About Naveed Jilani|
 |--------|
 |Enrolled In AI, Isntructor name is Sir Farooq, I am a php Developer,Currently given my Services a php backend at Insitech Digital.https://insitech.ae/ |

+Asslam  o alikum
+this is asad ullah khan. i am computer science student, I am Learning Artificial intelligence Course from Sir Farooq.
+It is very interesting course.
+It gives me knowledge and information regarding the course.|